Mahmoud9ui8/DVLD/README.md

-# This is Driving & vehicle lincese department (DVLD) system
+# In general
-#                           C#
+ This is Driving & vehicle lincese department (DVLD) system

-Technologies used :
+# Technologies used :
--- C# language
+- C# language
 - Three tier architecture
-There is a database that storage data automatically...
+- Database that storage data